Tubs-Pluginz/docs/docs/VelocityPteroPower/0-9-4/configuration.md

 *   **Default:** (Automatically set by the plugin, e.g., `8`)

 ### `checkUpdate`
 *   **Description:** If `true`, the plugin will check for new versions of VelocityPteroPower on startup.
-If an update is found, a message will be displayed in the console and to players with the `ptero.reload` permission.
+If an update is found, a message will be displayed in the console.
 *   **Type:** `Boolean`
 *   **Default:** `true`
 *   **Example:** `checkUpdate: true`